Pat Patterson: Personal life

 Patterson was openly gay, having come out in the early 1970s.
 It was not acknowledged publicly or in WWE storylines until the finale of WWE Legends' House, which aired June 12, 2014.
+However, in the May 10th, 1999 episode of Raw, commentator Jim Ross comments “and he’s single fellas” in response to a shirtless Patterson celebrating a win over the Mean Street Posse.
 NBC News described Patterson as "the first openly gay pro wrestling star."
 People magazine described him as the "First Gay Wrestling Star."

 In the 1960s, after the end of the main part of the Lavender scare, the Justice Department's Immigration and Naturalization Service spent several years, from the end of 1964 onwards, looking for evidence of "homosexual activity" in order to have Patterson deported back to Canada.
-Documents disclosed as a result of Freedom of Information Act requests show that, as a part of a Portland Police Bureau Morals Division investigation into the Portland gay community, PPB had reported Patterson's presence at "'gay' parties" and gay bars in the city and that Patterson was known to pick up male prostitutes in Portland.
+Documents disclosed as a result of Freedom of Information Act requests show that, as a part of a Portland Police Bureau Morals Division investigation into the Portland, Oregon gay community, PPB had reported Patterson's presence at "'gay' parties" and gay bars in the city and that Patterson was known to pick up male prostitutes in Portland.
 The documents also describe interviewees' suspicions that Louie Dondero was Patterson's romantic partner, as well as his agent, and that they had an open relationship.
 The same documents reveal that the United States Air Force Office of Special Investigations were investigating another wrestler suspected of being gay, with a view to discharging him; this wrestler subsequently denounced Patterson to INS before retracting.
 In November 1966, the INS initiated deportation proceedings against Patterson, leading to an interview where he was asked about his effeminacy, dyed hair, about whether he was a homosexual and whether "he molested little boys".
 In December 1966, Patterson was served with a deportation notice, requiring him to leave the United States on or before January 10, possibly as an attempt to dupe Patterson into leaving with an expectation of an easy green card but with the intention of excluding him through psychological exam; however Patterson was fighting again in Arizona 4 days later.
 After Patterson's application for a green card in 1971, the journalist's dossier of Freedom of Information responses showed nothing further until his successful naturalization in 2002.

 Patterson's longtime partner was Louie Dondero.
 Patterson said on WWE Legends' House he and Dondero were together for 40 years.
 Dondero died of a heart attack on June 28, 1998, the same night as King of the Ring.
 In August 2006, Patterson underwent emergency heart surgery to remove a cyst from his coronary artery.
 In October, Patterson recovered from his operation and was released from the hospital.
 He legally changed his name to Pat Patterson in 2008.